benmvp/slides/2016/thunderplains/react-esnext.md

 [React official tutorial](https://facebook.github.io/react/docs/tutorial.html) app

 NOTES:
-- The official React tutorial is written in ES5, presumably to make it easy to develop
+- The original official React tutorial was written in ES5, presumably to make it easy to develop
-- We'll be transforming it to ES2015+
+- We'll be transforming it to ES2015+/ES.next

 =====